MathisBurger/blog/content/posts/005-webflow-and-fake-entrepreneurs.md

 And here’s the core issue: you simply can’t build a legally sound, fully custom website that truly serves the client’s needs for just €2,000.
 The bare minimum for a small, well-built site is around €5,000.

 This is exactly why I haven’t started my own agency yet — I just don’t have the time right now to offer the level of service I know would be necessary.
 I understand what it takes to build a truly effective, secure, and purpose-driven website.
 And that kind of quality takes time — and therefore money.
 The websites I’d build would naturally be more expensive than what most of the cheaper agencies offer, simply because I’d invest far more effort into getting the right result for the customer.
 But I also don’t want to compromise on quality.
 I want to deliver the standard I would expect myself if I were the customer.
 And if I can’t achieve that with the resources I currently have, then I’d rather not do it at all.
-I’d feel uncomfortable offering a lower-quality solution at a cheaper price—especially knowing it might not truly meet the client’s needs.
+I’d feel uncomfortable offering a lower-quality solution at a cheaper price — especially knowing it might not truly meet the client’s needs.
 But maybe that’s just my perfectionism speaking.

 That’s also why these low-cost agencies remain so profitable: they’re the cheapest option on the market.
 Sure, your local barbershop doesn’t need a highly sophisticated website to function.
 But if the website looks like every other barbershop’s site, it becomes practically useless — it offers no unique selling point, no reason to stand out.